convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/fullsync-action-components/query-view.md

 Attachments binary | Return attachment data as Blobs/Buffers, instead of as base64-encoded strings.
 Conflicts | Include conflicts in the _conflicts field of a doc.
 Descending | Reverse the order of the output rows.
-EndKey | Get rows with keys in a certain range (inclusive/inclusive) from the end key.
+Disable loading controller | Defines if we want to disable loading controller showing EndKey | Get rows with keys in a certain range (inclusive/inclusive) from the end key.
 Group level | Number of elements in a key to group by, assuming the keys are arrays.
 Defaults to the full length of the array.
 Inclusive end | Include rows having a key equal to the given options.endkey.
 Default: true